google/googletest/docs/primer.md

 ## Basic Concepts

-When using googletest, you start by writing *assertions*, which are statements that check whether a condition is true.
+When using GoogleTest, you start by writing *assertions*, which are statements that check whether a condition is true.
 An assertion's result can be *success*, *nonfatal failure*, or *fatal failure*.
 If a fatal failure occurs, it aborts the current function; otherwise the program continues normally.